-Wheelon [5] has developed a method for solving series in closed form.
+Wheelon [5] has developed a method for expressing series in closed form.
 He starts from a known Laplace transform pair and creates a sum to get an integral.
 The method resembles the simple one described in this paper though the approach is different.
 MacFarlane [3] has an approach analogous to the previous by using the Mellin transform.
-McFadden [4] and Glasser [8] have shared interesting formulas for solving series.
-The latter ones are similar to the simple method here.
+McFadden [4] and Glasser [8] have shared interesting formulas for summing series.
+The latter ones are similar to the methods here.